Like other JavaScript runtimes, Suite.js is designed for running JavaScript outside of a Web browser.

 What makes Suite.js different is its NetSuite integration support.

-It provides APIs for integrating with NetSuite via SuiteTalk REST and RESTlets (including SuiteAPI).
-In addition, for applications that involve retrieving large volumes of data from NetSuite, you can use Suite.js along with SAC-API to leverage SuiteAnalytics Connect.
+Suite.js provides APIs for integrating with NetSuite via SuiteTalk REST and RESTlets (including SuiteAPI).
+Support for SuiteAnalytics Connect is coming soon.

 Suite.js is especially helpful when it comes to developing apps that automate batch-like, input/output intensive NetSuite processes.